Fellows - Class of 2018

 Riley Children’s Health (Sponsored by BDC Advisors)

 Marissa Kiefer is responsible for developing the statewide strategic platform for maternal and pediatric healthcare that distinguishes Riley Children’s Health as the provider of choice for the full spectrum of care in the state of Indiana for expectant moms and children.
-Marissa has been a part of the IU Health organization since 2005 and started with the employed physician practice group, IU Health Physicians.
-Prior to IU Health, Marissa held a variety of roles at Children’s National Medical Center in Washington, DC.
-Marissa received her Bachelor of Science in Public Health, majoring in Health Administration, from Indiana University in Bloomington and her Masters of Health Services Administration from The George Washington University in Washington, DC
+Kiefer has been a part of the IU Health organization since 2005 and started with the employed physician practice group, IU Health Physicians.
+Prior to IU Health, Kiefer held a variety of roles at Children’s National Medical Center in Washington, D.C.
+Kiefer received her Bachelor of Science in Public Health, majoring in health administration, from Indiana University in Bloomington and her Master of Health Services Administration from The George Washington University in Washington, D.C.

 Monica Kogan, MD

 Rush University Medical Center